 - Set it up so you can pay all your credit card accounts from your current bank account (preferably at the same time each month, so you can make sure the money is always there)

-- Connect your current bank account to your investment account so you can funnel your funds for "future you" (without even noticing!)
+- Connect your current bank account to your investment account to funnel your funds for "future you" (without even noticing!)

-Of course, when you start making major changes to your money management — one of the most challenging decisions to make is how to start investing for your future.
+Of course, when you start making significant changes to your money management — one of the most challenging decisions to make is how to start investing for your future.

 Something to remember here is that it’s much easier to make progress if you focus on boring investments first.
 In other words, diving into crypto and day-trading may not be the best beginner approach (let’s face it, even seasoned professionals rarely beat a simple indexing investment strategy).

-So take a look at something like the Bogleheads three-fund portfolio, or set up a target date fund to ease yourself into it.
+So please look at something like the Bogleheads three-fund portfolio, or set up a target date fund to ease yourself into it.

 #5 Ask these seven questions to help define what’s enough

-In a survey we recently held with our early-access beta testers, a startling amount of users struggle with knowing “what’s enough” when it comes to their savings.
+In a survey we recently held with our early-access beta testers, many users struggle with knowing “what’s enough” when it comes to their savings.

 But what’s important to note here is that “enough” is not just about a number.